-Protected by copyright, including for uses related to text and data Workplace-based peer assessment is widely used and is known to be a reliable technique in order to provide feedback and guide per-З formance.^{1 2} Multisource feedback (MSF) or 360° evaluation is a survey-based method in G which assessees are evaluated by supervisors, ≥ peers (coworkers) and patients.
-MSF has been adopted by licensing authorities3 and healthcare facilities^{1 4} to assess a broad g range of physician competencies, including performance, teamwork behaviours, teaching, interpersonal and communication skills.2 5 Even though individual factors, context of feedback and administration of the survey have a fundamental effect on assessees' responses, MSF can lead to per-formance improvement.6 A recent systematic review7 has shown that MSF, if implemented $\overline{\mathbf{g}}$ correctly, can have a positive effect on performance.
+Protected by copyright, including for uses related to text and data Workplace-based peer assessment is widely used and is known to be a reliable technique in order to provide feedback and guide performance.
+Multisource feedback (MSF) or 360° evaluation is a survey-based method in which assessees are evaluated by supervisors, $\geq$ peers (coworkers) and patients.
+MSF has been adopted by licensing authorities and healthcare facilities to assess a broad G range of physician competencies, including performance, teamwork behaviours, teaching, interpersonal and communication skills.
+Even though individual factors, context of feedback and administration of the survey have a fundamental effect on assessees' responses, MSF can lead to perreview has shown that MSF, if implemented $\mathbf{\overline{g}}$ correctly, can have a positive effect on performance.

-The Sheffield Peer Review Assessment Tool (SPRAT) was originally developed to assess the competencies of paediatricians based on good medical practice (GMP)8 in the UK.
+The Sheffield Peer Review Assessment Tool (SPRAT) was originally developed to assess the competencies of paediatricians based on good medical practice (GMP) in the UK.
 SPRAT informs the quality assurance process when assessing doctors' work-based performance.
 The tool encompasses five domains of GMP: